Get the App

 Limited Training Spots

 Unlike internal medicine with thousands of positions, neurosurgery programs are deliberately small.
-Most programs take 1-2 residents per year.
-This scarcity creates an applicant-to-position ratio that rivals investment banking or tech company hiring.
+Most programs take 1–2 residents per year.
+This scarcity creates an applicant-to-position ratio that rivals the most selective fields in medicine.

 High Prestige Factor

-Neurosurgeons consistently rank among the highest-paid medical specialists, earning median salaries of $750,000-$1.2 million annually.
-The combination of prestige, income potential, and intellectual challenge attracts top medical students.
+Neurosurgeons consistently rank among the highest-paid medical specialists.
+The combination of prestige, income potential, and intellectual challenge attracts top medical students year after year.

 7-Year Training Commitment

 Neurosurgery residency lasts 7 years — longer than most other specialties.
-This extended training period means programs are extremely selective about who they invest in.
+Programs are extremely selective about who they invest in.
 They need residents who can handle the physical and mental demands for nearly a decade.

 Complex Case Mix